HappyChainDevs/happychain/packages/common/README.md

 # Common

-Common hooks, react components, utility functions to be used internally and shared between packages.
+Common utilities and definitions to be shared between packages.

+See also [`packages/sdk-shared`](../sdk-shared) for SDK-specific functionality shared between the SDK (app side) and the iframe page.